Austin-Ricketts/team-profile-generator/README.md

 ### Usage

 This project uses [Node.js](https://nodejs.org/en/).
 And [npm](https://www.npmjs.com/).
-Within the npm module system, this app has a depency on [Inquirer](https://www.npmjs.com/package/inquirer).
+Within the npm module system, this app has a depency on [Inquirer](https://www.npmjs.com/package/inquirer) to prompt the user for information from the command line, and it uses [Jest](https://jestjs.io/docs/en/getting-started) to run tests on functionality from the command line.

 ### License